 Small businesses may not have the resources to make big IT investments, but they should still leverage the tools and products available to companies of all sizes.
 Of all the tech trends in the marketplace, cloud, mobility and AI-powered software are the best fit for small businesses to improve their bottom line and increase their competitiveness.

-Visit Samsung’s AppStack marketplace for discounts on best-in-class business software to help you go digital, from project management and CRM platforms to billing and eSignature.
+Explore exclusive business pricing, financing and trade-in options and other deals on everything from phones and tablets to monitors and memory.
 Not sure where to start with business smartphones for yourself and your employees?
 This free guide can help.